runatlantis/atlantis/runatlantis.io/docs/automerging.md

 Once I fix the issue in `dir2`, I can push a new commit which will trigger an autoplan.
 Then I will be able to apply both plans.

+### All Plans must be applied

+If multiple projects/dirs/workspaces are configured to be planned automatically, then they should all be applied before Atlantis automatically merges the PR.

 ## Permissions
 The Atlantis VCS user must have the ability to merge pull requests.